xolisazethu-beep/careerhub-api/README.md

-**Added beyond the brief:** authentication (sign in, sign up, forgot password with a mock provider whose public shape matches a future real API), a search box, employment-type filter chips, sorting, "open roles only" toggle, save / bookmark with auth gating, an apply flow with a confirmation modal, toast notifications, a sticky auth-aware navbar with a user menu, a footer, self-hosted fonts, full keyboard operability, visible focus rings, and `prefers-reduced-motion` support.
+**Added beyond the brief:** authentication (sign in, sign up, forgot password with a mock provider whose public shape matches a future real API), a search box, employment-type filter chips, sorting, "open roles only" toggle, save / bookmark with auth gating, an apply flow with a confirmation modal, toast notifications, descrption of the role like minimum academic requerements, experience and what you will be doing on the job and tools that you should know, a sticky auth-aware navbar with a user menu, a footer, self-hosted fonts, full keyboard operability, visible focus rings, and `prefers-reduced-motion` support.
 See `FEATURES.pdf` for a full breakdown.